15 Tips for Successful Disagreement at Work

 You have no reason to attend the meeting or participate on the team if you are unwilling to discuss your opinions and agree or disagree with the opinions of your fellow attendees.
 If you’re afraid to disagree with your boss, why does he or she need you?
 To do what you’re told?
 To work on tasks and action items?
 Or, to think, innovate, plan, and disagree?

 In fact, healthy disagreement is one of the hallmarks of a successful team.
-When constructive discussion and disagreement is absent, and apathy is the norm, you have a dysfunctional team or meeting.
+When constructive discussion and disagreement are absent, and apathy is the norm, you have a dysfunctional team or meeting.
+Dysfunctional gets you nowhere.

 Tips for Successful Disagreement With a Colleague